Badsworth/pfml_scripts/api/README.md

 CI/CD runs migrations to reach the "head".
 When there are multiple, Alembic can't resolve which migrations need to be run.
-If you run into this error, you'll need to fix the migration branches/heads before merging to `master`.
+If you run into this error, you'll need to fix the migration branches/heads before merging to `main`.

 If the migrations don't depend on each other, which is likely if they've branched, then you can just run: